minailkhani/Assembly/Simple-Projects/README.md

-# Some basic practical homework
+# Some basic practical homework (in order of difficulty)

 ## BCD-to-binary:
 Convert the given 3 digit BDC(Binary-coded decimal) to binary.